apache/eventmesh-site/docs/sdk-java/02-http.md

 }
 ```

-The EventMesh runtime will send a POST request that contains the message in the [CloudEvents format](https://github.com/cloudevents/spec) to the callback URL.
+The EventMesh Runtime will send a POST request that contains the message in the [CloudEvents format](https://github.com/cloudevents/spec) to the callback URL.
 The [`SubController.java` file](https://github.com/apache/eventmesh/blob/master/eventmesh-examples/src/main/java/org/apache/eventmesh/http/demo/sub/controller/SubController.java) implements a Spring Boot controller that receives and parses the callback messages.

 ## HTTP Producer